Low-regret shape optimization in the presence of missing Dirichlet data: Optimality condition for the low-regret problem

-\textbf{Zolesio-Hadamard structure.} We write the derivative of the objective function as a boundary integral on the variable boundary $\Gamma(\varphi)$.
-In this way, we can get the expression for the shape gradient, which is often referred to as the Zolesio-Hadamard structure.
+\textbf{Zol{\'e}sio-Hadamard structure.} We write the derivative of the objective function as a boundary integral on the variable boundary $\Gamma(\varphi)$.
+In this way, we can get the expression for the shape gradient, which is often referred to as the Zol{\'e}sio-Hadamard structure \cite[page 479]{delfour2011}.

 \begin{corollary} Suppose that the assumptions in \Cref{theorem:shapederom} hold.
 Then the derivative of $J_\varepsilon$ at $\varphi\in\Om(\Omega)$ in the direction $\delta\varphi\in\Om(\Omega)$ can be expressed as